 |(6) Transport||4111, 4121, 4789, 5541, 5542||Local Commuter Transport, Taxi, Cabs, Limousines and Travel Service, Service Stations and Automatic Gas Dispensers|

-These categories can be changed every calendar quarter– a fantastic feature, because it means this card can be different things to you at different times.
+Bonus categories can be changed every calendar quarter– a fantastic feature, because it means the card can be different things to you at different times.

 For example, if you’re shelling out for an expensive beauty package this quarter, pick “beauty & wellness”.
 If you’re going on an overseas trip, pick “travel”.
 There’s no other card in Singapore that gives this kind of flexibility.

 While it was previously believed that the UOB Lady’s Card would not earn any points at UOB$ merchants, it’s since been clarified that this only applies to base points.
 Bonus points will still be earned, which means 5.6 mpd at UOB$ merchants like Cold Storage and Giant (assuming you choose Family as your bonus category).

 Confirmed: UOB$ merchants qualify for bonus miles with UOB cards

 When are UNI$ credited?

 The base 1 UNI$ per S$5 is credited when the transaction posts, usually in 1-3 working days.
 The bonus 14 UNI$ per S$5 is split into a limited-time bonus of 5 UNI$ (ends 29 February 2024) and the evergreen 9 UNI$, credited by the end of the calendar month after the transaction.